 “As a source of labor and food, cows were integral to the settlement of the American frontier,” they write.
 And today, the impacts of America’s 93 million cows on our lives are profound—from their climate footprint to the environmental harm caused by growing tons of genetically modified corn for their feed to the fact that cow parts are in hundreds of common consumer products—even though most people don’t know about it.

 Green America editor-in-chief Tracy Fernandez Rysavy talked to Denis Hayes—president and CEO of the Bullitt Foundation, former director of the National Renewable Energy Lab, and the national coordinator of the first Earth Day—about the impact of cows, our impacts on them, why it’s imperative that the world eat less beef, and why he and Gail won’t call for everyone to turn vegetarian or vegan.

 Green American/Tracy Fernandez Rysavy: Why Cowed?
-What made you want to write a book
+What made you want to write a book about cows?

 Denis Hayes: That’s what everyone asks!
 Cows are the Rodney Dangerfield of animals—they get no respect.

 If we’d written a book about dogs, we’d almost be guaranteed a best seller.
 Dogs share our homes.
 Of course, cow parts are in every room of our homes, too, but we aren’t aware of it.